|Date of Birth||October 15, 1890|

 Private James Young enlisted with the 141st (Bull Moose) Battalion in August 1916 and served for 18 months in Canada and England.
 He was invalided home in February 1918.

-James was the son of John Young and Ellen Thompson of Lac Seul, Ontario.
+James was the son of John Young and Ellen Thompson (or Thomas) of Lac Seul, Ontario.
 He was born in Lac Seul in October 1890 and he had at least five sisters (Mary, Elizabeth, Catherine, Flossie and Malina) and five brothers (Thomas, Robert, Sinclair, John Jr. and Lawrence).
 Another brother died as an infant in 1897.
 His mother was born and raised in Lac Seul but his father had emigrated from Scotland, finding work in northern Ontario as a fisherman and trapper.
 The last child was born in 1901 and John (Sr.) died in March 1904.
 Ellen may have moved to the Kenora area after that and she was married again in Kenora in December 1907.
 Her second husband, Charles Flett, was a lighthouse keeper who was originally from Manitoba but he’d been in the Lake of the Woods area for about thirty years.

 At the time of the 1911 census Ellen and Charles were living at 815 First Street South in Kenora.
 Ellen’s youngest daughter was with them and next door, at 817 First Street South, were her sons James, age 20, and Lawrence, age 11.
 James was working as a teamster at the time and the household included their uncle Sinclair Young, who was born in Scotland, and a lodger Nichol Finlayson, age 17.
 James’ sisters Mary and Elizabeth were both married to Finlaysons (Nichol’s uncles).
 James married Nichol’s sister, Bella Finlayson, on 30 September 1911 in Winnipeg.
 The war started in 1914 and between January and August of 1916 Lawrence, Nichol and James all enlisted for service.